 By definition, a security is an investment in a profit-making enterprise that is not run or controlled by the investor.
 Therefore, if you are planning on having more than one owner (member) in your LLC, then you may have to worry about securities laws.

 If ownership interests in your business will be considered securities by the SEC, you must ensure that you qualify for an exemption before you take money from investors.
 If you cannot qualify for the exemption, you must register the sale of the interest in your LLC with the state and the federal SEC.

 While many of your state's LLC forms may be easy to fill out, understanding the laws and your obligations surrounding them may require the help of a legal expert.
 If you have questions, the advice of a lawyer may be a huge help.
-Contact a local attorney for a free initial case review to discuss how they can help you navigate business regulations with confidence.
+Contact a local small business attorney and get the help you need to navigate business regulations with confidence.